MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 ================================

 Another need would be to prune points to reduce instances.
-Even if instancing improve performances compared to when not used, more instances still costs at render-time so you wanna make sure you are not rendering non-contributing instances.
+Even if instancing improve performances , more instances still costs at render-time so you wanna make sure you are not rendering non-contributing instances.

 For this you could try to see Efthymis's OpScript :